Cellphone Touch Exception Involves Making or Taking a Call Using Mounted DevicePage last modified: May 18 2022

 Understanding the Cell Phone Touch While Driving Exception Including Use Limitations and Mounting Requirements

-The holding or even the touching of a cellphone, among other electronic devices, while operating an automobile is commonly referred to as distracted driving and is unlawful; however, the touching of a properly mounted cellphone for the sole purpose placing a call or receiving a call is a permissible exception.
+Among other electronic devices, the holding or even the touching of a cellphone while operating an automobile is known and referred to as distracted driving; however, a permitted exception involves the touching of a properly mounted cellphone for the sole purpose placing a call or receiving a call.

 Hand-held devices prohibited